spine-tools/Spine-Toolbox/docs/source/spine_db_editor/viewing_data.rst

 - Selecting an scenario item will include all entities that:

-  - Have entity alternative activity set as active (alternative rank taken into consideration)
+  - Have entity alternative activity set as active (alternative rank taken into consideration).
   - Are not specified as inactive with entity alternative in any of the scenarios alternatives, but belong to an entity class that are set as active by default.
+  - Have parameter values in any of the alternatives of the selected scenario.

 - Selecting an scenario alternative item will act like selecting the corresponding item from **Alternative**.